airbender106/dig4639-mobile-dev/README.md

 ## About Me
 Simon Dharmakirthi https://www.linkedin.com/in/simon-dharmakirthi-74184bba/
 I’m an expert front end web developer with skills in HTML, CSS & JavaScript.
 Wishing to use my skills to continue the success of your company through the development of your website/mobile apps.

+## Conflicts

+This Section represents code on the seerver that isn't on the local repository